• Skip to main content

 Slow Cooker Pulled BBQ Chicken

 This Slow Cooker Pulled BBQ chicken is so juicy and full of flavor with a tangy and slightly sweet homemade BBQ sauce.
-Pile it on a bun and top it with a big pile of coleslaw for the perfect BBQ chicken sandwich (or serve in a crunchy lettuce wrap for something a little lighter.)
+Pile it on a bun and top it with a big pile of coleslaw for the perfect BBQ chicken sandwich (or serve it in a crunchy lettuce wrap for something a little lighter.)
 I love to make this for summer get-togethers and picnics, but it’s also easy enough to make for an everyday weeknight dinner, too,

 And while you can just use your favorite store-bought BBQ sauce, I prefer to make my homemade version for this recipe.
 This sauce is deceptively simple, using only a few ingredients, but is also totally delicious.
 I don’t even cook the sauce ahead of time, so it really only takes minutes to throw together.
 If you like your chicken extra-saucy, just go ahead and double the sauce recipe.